 M: It all boils down to due diligence.
 Get training, and renew your training.
 I’m an Instructor but I also sign up as a student for other firearms classes.
 Last year I attended three classes, shooting from a compromised position, moving a shooting and low light conditions.
 These are important.
 A criminal is going to want you down on the ground, staying still and it will most probably be at night.

 Thank you so much for reading this piece.
 That is all for this segment.
 Please stay tuned for part two!
 I hope you enjoyed this article.
 If you would like to share your take or suggest content to explore, please leave a comment below or connect with us on social media.
-You can also e-mail me personally at [email protected].
+You can also e-mail me with post ideas, feedback and BB&W interview requests at [email protected].
 We are on Facebook, Twitter and Instagram.
 For more posts like this one, please subscribe to our website.